liberland/docs/regulations/drafts/order-on-governance-2.md

 1. Together with the Minister of Justice, the Minister will identify all relevant pieces of binding and soft customary law that are:
    a) binding upon Liberland by virtue of its status as a state and a constructive member of the international community, or
    b) not binding, but where non-compliance would represent a significant reputational risk.
-2. The ministers will present their findings to the Cabinet, and based on its decision, will ensure compliance with all relevant pieces of international law other than international treaties.
+2. The ministers will present their findings to the Cabinet and, based on its decision, will ensure compliance with all relevant pieces of international law other than international treaties.

 ### Article 32: International Treaties
 1. The Minister will create the conditions for entry into multilateral or bilateral international treaties relevant to Liberland's continued success and will manage the operations required for successful accession to these international treaties.